 Like for short periods the baroclinic Rossby wave follows the subtropical gyre from the western boundary of the basin while changing the potential vorticity of the western boundary current to allow it to enter the gyre.
-Again, the gyral resonance of Rossby waves requires the speed of the ageostrophic current of the gyre, which is anticyclonic, is higher than the phase velocity of the Rossby wave, which itself is cyclonic.
+Again, the gyral resonance of Rossby waves requires the speed of the steady wind-driven current of the gyre, which is anticyclonic, be higher than the phase velocity of the Rossby wave, which itself is cyclonic.
 The latter remains constant around the gyre as only depending on the mean latitude of the gyre.

-In contrast to ageostrophic current that is divergent (or convergent), the geostrophic current is non-divergent.
+The modulated geostrophic current is non-divergent.
 This can be ascertained by observing that the current lines remain substantially parallel around the gyre.
 Multiple turns may overlap, which implies that the Rossby wavelength has not upper limit.
 In other words, first baroclinic mode, first radial mode Rossby waves of long-period can resonate at mid-latitudes, tuning to long-period solar cycles.

 Suppose that the number of coils corresponding to a half apparent wavelength (the wavelength seen by a stationary observer) is N. Within a period a warming phase occurs during which warm water is accumulated along the overlapping turns, followed by a cooling phase during which the warm water leaves the gyre.
 The gyral resonance can occur indeed only if an antinode develops outside the gyre, in phase opposition with the antinode around the gyre, as this happens for short periods.
-It follows that, to resonate, the gyral wave must be such that an integer number N of turns corresponds to a half apparent wavelength.
+It follows that, to resonate, the gyral Rossby wave must be such that an integer number N of turns corresponds to a half apparent wavelength.
 For the North Atlantic gyre, N = 2 for the period of 128 years, which allows the excitation of the harmonic of 64 yrs period (a single winding).

 In the course of its evolution the gyre is subject to radial transformations.
 During the warming phase the two edges of the gyre converge towards the median current line, while the Rossby wave is retained around the gyre.
 In contrast, during the cooling phase the movement reverses when the wave leaves the gyre.

 In this way the resonance of Rossby waves of long-period is similar to that of 4 or 8-year period for which antinodes are separated by a half-wavelength, because of the adequacy between the length of Rossby wave and the period.
-Gyral waves sharing the same node where the western boundary current leaves the coast to merge with the subtropical gyre, a sub-harmonic mode locking occurs, so that the average periods of the coupled waves are multiple of short periods.
+Gyral Rossby waves sharing the same node where the western boundary current leaves the coast to merge with the subtropical gyre, a sub-harmonic mode locking occurs, so that the average periods of the coupled waves are multiple of short periods.